 Some may think that they can get away with not performing this crucial service, but there will be detrimental effects to your lawn without aeration.
 Grass will grow unevenly since nutrients, light, air, and water can’t flow freely.
 You may also see your grass lose its green color, and it won’t be as strong, which means there’s a greater risk of succumbing to fungal diseases or insect infestations.

 Schedule your lawn aeration appointment today!

-At Buffalo Lawn & Landscape, we’ve been aerating lawns across the New York areas of Buffalo, Lancaster, and East Amherst for more than 30 years.
+At Buffalo Lawn & Pest Control, we’ve been aerating lawns across the New York areas of Buffalo, Lancaster, and East Amherst for more than 30 years.
 We have the expertise and knowledge needed to ensure your lawn stays looking healthy and beautiful.
 Give us a call at (716) 961-9431 to set up a consultation.